openmultiplayer/web/docs/scripting/functions/TextDrawSetSelectable.md

 ## Related Functions

+- [TextDrawIsSelectable](TextDrawIsSelectable): Checks if a textdraw is selectable.
 - [SelectTextDraw](SelectTextDraw): Enables the mouse, so the player can select a textdraw
 - [CancelSelectTextDraw](CancelSelectTextDraw): Cancel textdraw selection with the mouse

+## Related Callbacks

 - [OnPlayerClickTextDraw](../callbacks/OnPlayerClickTextDraw): Called when a player clicks on a textdraw.